MooersLab/latex-emacs/README.md

 Overleaf is web-based LaTeX editor.
 It is great for maintaining multiple writing projects and collaborative editing.
-Its interface is intuitive and it is painless to compile documents into PDFs.
+Its interface is intuitive, and it is painless to compile documents into PDFs.
+The compile times are several times faster on the Overleaf servers than on my computer.
-It has on the best collection of on-line documentation about LaTeX.
+Overleaf also has an extensive collection of attractive on-line documentation about LaTeX.

-I have 100s of writing projects on it and have subscribed to the Pro license for several years.
+I have over 600s writing projects on it and have subscribed to the Pro license for several years.
-I recommend it for anyone trying to master LaTeX.
+I recommend the free account to anyone trying to master LaTeX.
+I recommend the Pro license for anyone doing collaborative writing.
+The Pro license also enables the use of git to make copy copies of the writing projects.

-The advantages of Emacs over Overleaf for editing LaTeX files include the following:
+### Advantages of using LaTeX in Emacs over Overleaf

-- The avialability of the yasnippets package.
+- The availability of the yasnippets package.
 You can build your own document templates and save them as yasnippet snippets.
 You then insert the document template into a new file the entering the snippet name and hitting tab.
 - Powerful macros in AUCTeX support creating and editing new documents.
 - Syntax checking before compiling is available.
 See keybindng lists below.
-- Terse and clear bug reporting during PDF compiling
+- Terse and clear bug reporting during PDF compiling.
 - Preview a rendered version of a select region in the buffer.
 The preview can be removed with a key binding.
 This is great from checking the typesetting of an equation.